NORTH CAROLINA POETRY SOCIETY

 President: Sam Barbee was a three-term Treasurer of the NCPS and served on the board which organized the International Poetry Festival in 1989 at Duke University.
 His second collection, That Rain We Needed (Press 53), was published in April of 2016.
 He was awarded the 59th Poet Laureate Award from the NC Poetry Society for his poem “The Blood Watch.”
 Sam lives in Winston-Salem with his wife and two children and is a past president of Winston-Salem Writers.

-Co-Vice President for Membership: Joan Barasovska lives in Orange County, close to Carrboro.
+Senior Vice President of Membership: Joan Barasovska lives in Orange County, close to Carrboro.
 She has a private practice in academic therapy, teaching kids with a variety of challenging school problems.
 Joan started writing when she was ten and finds that as she gets older she writes fewer but better poems.
-The poetry community of the Triangle has become an encouraging, embracing force in Joan’s life, as has the larger presence of the Poetry Society.
+She is the co-host of the Flyleaf Books Second Thursday Poetry Reading Series in Chapel Hill.

 Corresponding Secretary: Cal Nordt returned to poetry after a 35-year absence, writing poems pretending to be about science.
 He is working on stories of his life and times.
 He has a degree in English from Yale.
 His early influences were the poets in Donald Allen’s New American Poetry and the Black Mountain College poets of western North Carolina.

 Treasurer: Bill Griffin is a family doctor and geriatrician in rural North Carolina.
 He’s served on the Board of the NC Poetry Society as Treasurer for many years.
 His poems have appeared in many regional and national journals.
 In 2009 Griffin received the North Carolina Poetry Society’s Poet Laureate Award, judged by Kathryn Stripling Byer.
 His most recent poetry chapbook is little mouse (Main Street Rag 2011).